berkasin01/reinforcement_learning/README.md

 **Stack:** Python, Gymnasium, Stable Baselines 3, PyTorch

+## Atari Dunk Game

+Similar approach to Cartpole, realised as the game gets more complex we need to add more and more learning steps to get an agent that is good at playing that game.

+Still used DQN using Stable Baselines 3.
+However, the policy was different "CnnPolicy" which uses looking at the screen in pixels.

 ## What is next

 More environments and algorithms will be added to this repo over time.
 This is an ongoing project.